Collingwood’s municipal debt and 2014 budget

 Loading

 Although there were no media reporters present to cover it, Collingwood Council held its second strategic planning session this term, on December 4.
 This was an important, all-day session for council because it set priorities for 2014, the last year this term.
 We also collectively agreed upon a list of our many accomplishments this term.
-Based on the goals set in our first strategic planning session, we have accomplished almost everything we set out to do back then, as well as many other things that … click below for more ↓
+Based on the goals set in our first strategic planning session, we have accomplished almost everything we set out to do back then, as well as many other things that arose since that session.
+The meeting was a formal council meeting and open to the … click below for more ↓

 Canada Post writes its own obituary